 - Take two tablespoons of raw honey every day, early in the morning on an empty stomach.

-This will help cleanse your bowel, strengthen the stomach lining and prevent and treat stomach ulcers,
+This will help cleanse your bowel, strengthen the stomach lining and prevent and heal stomach ulcers.

-Garlic is a very popular spice that you can conveniently use to treat stomach ulcer.
+Garlic is a very popular spice that you can conveniently used in healing stomach ulcer.

 - Chew two to three crushed garlic cloves followed by a glass of water during the day.

 - Repeat this on a daily basis to reduce inflammation in the stomach and prevent stomach ulcers.

 Coconut and its extracts (water, oil, and milk) can be used to cure stomach ulcer due to its antibacterial properties.

 It helps destroy the ulcer-causing bacteria.
 Moreover, coconut water and coconut milk have their unique anti-ulcer qualities.